raspberrypilearning/software-guide/README.md

 ![](cover.png)

 So you've got a Raspberry Pi, and you've made sure you have all the physical equipment you need.
 Now what?
-It's time to get yourself an Operating System and boot up your Raspberry Pi
+It's time to get yourself an operating system and boot up your Raspberry Pi.

 By following this tutorial you will learn:

 - How to install an operating system for your Raspberry Pi
 - How to download and install the software you need on an SD card
-- How to backup your files
+- How to back up your files

 ## Licence